rikdz/rikdz.github.io/_pages/about.md

 one of the first production-scale generative QA systems at Alexa.
-My current work brings these threads together by grounding LLM reasoning in validated psychological theory — see [PrimeX][primex] and [Improving Language Model Personas via Rationalization with Psychological Scaffolds][scaffolds] (both EMNLP 2025).
+My current work brings these threads together by grounding LLM reasoning in validated psychological theory — see [PrimeX][primex] and [Improving Language Model Personas via Rationalization with Psychological Scaffolds][scaffolds].

 I completed my PhD in Computational Linguistics at the University of Washington in 2019, advised by [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/)